7 Women on Job-Hunting and Getting Hired While Pregnant

 Months pregnant when hired: 6

 Her old job: She had run her own consulting business for several years and had no plans to stop.
 Then, her current company became a client during her first trimester.
-“I didn’t tell them I was expecting, because it was only a three-month contract, for 20 hours a week.
+“I didn’t tell them I was expecting because it was only a three-month contract, for 20 hours a week.
 My pregnancy didn’t seem relevant,” she says.
 “Everything I was doing for them was remote, so even when we did video meetings, they couldn’t tell.”

 Why she was looking: When Anna and her husband put down a deposit for day care, she realized how expensive the baby was going to be.
 “I was proud of my own business, and it was going well, but it didn’t give me the kind of financial flexibility that was becoming more important,” she says.